-Good news: some juniors are feeling that they have the college process under control.
-They are heeding the advice of the seniors to stay calm, get organized, and take the college application process one step at a time.
-They have been assured by me and the seniors to rest assured that, if they apply wisely (a couple of reach schools, a couple of safety schools, and the majority of schools in the probable admit zone), there will be a place for everyone in college admissios next year.
+Strange times indeed.
+The pandemic threw a monkey wrench into so much this spring, so I am hopeful that, as we wind down, you will have time to review the information here in a calmer state of mind.
+Many of you attended the college workshops we presented virtually and are getting organized.
+Hopefully, you are heeding the advice of the seniors to stay calm and take the college application process one step at a time.
+Rest assured that, if they apply wisely (a couple of reach schools, a couple of safety schools, and the majority of schools in the probable admit zone), there will be a place for everyone in college admissios next year.
 That being said, there is still some uncertainty as to how to best manage the college search/application process.
 Have no fear!
 I have organized the sequence of support in a logical manner to help ease you through this process with a maximum of organization mixed with feelings of calmness and joy.
-Here is a quick overview of upcoming supports (TAKE ADVANTAGE OF THEM!) and some to do’s for you:
+Here is a quick overview and some to do’s for you:

 - Letter of Recommendation Packet - This is a great first step.
 Finish this packet and turn it in to me NOW if you plan to use the Common Application and/or apply to private colleges.
-Please type it or write in PEN.
-Drop it off in my office in person.
+Please type your answers and send them to me in an email (no pdf docs, please).
 If you can't think of an answer to one question, that's ok.
 Move along and answer as many as you can.
 Parents can send me a separate email with any specifal qualities, talents, activities or interests that they feel should be highlighted in my letter.

-- Every Wednesday during Tutorial I am hosting a junior workshop.
-In March several students joined the workshop where we developed values that will drive the search process.
+- In March several students joined the workshop where we developed values that will drive the search process.
 Templates to develop your own are easy to personalize.
 Find them at the bottom of this page of notes under 'March Workshops with Sheila.'

-- April, May ...
-Continue to develop the list of schools you are interested in applying to and attend the workshops to help you start writing college essays.
-Use Naviance to develop and save your list.
-Drop by anytime to discuss/review it.
+- Continue to develop the list of schools you are interested in applying to and attend virtual college workshops and visits over the summer (see college websites for details), then start writing college essays.
+Use Naviance to develop and save your list of colleges.
+Drop me an email if you have questions.

-- If you wake up in June and realize you missed all of this, sign up for 'Senior Kickstart' with Lisa Neumaier (under Youth, Academic).
-Even if you did all of this, the Kickstart program is terrific!
+- If you missed all of the workshops and feel too overwhelmed to start on your own, sign up for 'Senior Kickstart' with Lisa Neumaier (under Youth, Academic).
+The Kickstart program is terrific!
 It is a four-session summer program in August designed to get you through the college application and essay writing in one quick burst.
 This program is offered through Community Education.
 Students enter the fall semester with their college applications either complete or well under way.
 It is highly recommended by Drake students.

 Testing advice to maximize zen feelings:

-- Take SAT Subject exams in May if possible.
-June is another option.
+- Take SAT Subject exams if possible and if required by the colleges on your list.
 The subject exams are required for highly competitive schools and some majors within the UC system.
 Check Naviance or the college websites for details

 Some advice from past Seniors and Graduates: